Blu3DrAEm/oldgregg/README.md

 This guide assumes your raspberry pi is using the default username: 'pi', the default password: 'raspberry', and that you've renamed the vpnbook certificate bundle directory to '/home/pi/vpnbook/'.
 If you change the admin password and receive an error running "./vpn.sh", uncomment line 5 & 6 in 'vpn.sh' and replace 'raspberry\r' with 'yourpassword\r' (note: the '\r' must be included after your password for the expect script to work properly)
 If you change the name or location of the 'vpnbook/' directory you will need to edit the 'openvpn.sh' script to include the correct path.

-# Please Note:
-Instagram does not allow you to post or interact with stickers from the web browser at all, even in developer mode, which is the recommended method on several websites.
-To get around this I am looking into setting up an account on hootsuite.com, which I believe will let me post to Instagram.
-However, I have not done this yet because I post so rarely.
-I’ll update this post when I know if it works.